AGelemerov/Eng130-CloudComputing/README.md

       1. Name the alarm and add any extra message as this will be emailed to you
    8. Review all details and ensure all provided date is correct
    9. Create your alarm

-## Topics

-## NACL
-Added layer of security on a subnet level, whereas a security group is on an instance level Both inbound and outbound rules must be defined